lewislepton/pixelspiritelements/README.md

 there are 48 shaders to look at & play with & 1 extra file which has many different commands, collected up so you can use them in other projects.

 [lewis lepton](https://lewislepton.com)

+extra things to add.
+• add in ui support to flick thru each card without having to close, rename & restart project